GoogleChrome/developer.chrome.com/site/en/blog/extension-news-july-2023/index.md

 layout: 'layouts/blog-post.njk'
 title: What's happening in Chrome Extensions?
 description: >
- An overview of the changes that have happened so far this year in the Chrome Extension Platform.
-Plus exciting upcoming new extension features developers can look forward to.
+ An overview of the changes so far this year in Chrome Extensions, plus exciting upcoming extension features developers can look forward to.
 date: 2023-07-13
 authors:
  - amysteam